michael-conway/irods_client_nfsrods/README.md

 The root account is only needed when running the software and using mount.
 It is not necessary for compiling.

-Clients are expected to have Kerberos principals matching their iRODS account name.
-For example, if a user has an iRODS account with the name **john**, then the Kerberos server should have a principal with the name **john@REALM**.
-This is required because the Kerberos principal name is passed through to the iRODS server via the iRODS proxy account.
-This allows the iRODS server to run rules and apply policies based on the client's iRODS account.

 ### Compiling
 ```bash